 As mentioned above, your GMAT score is calculated on the basis of your Verbal and Quant scores.
 While the AWA and IR scores are also mentioned on the score report, the main score is the result of an algorithm that uses your Quant and Verbal scores to come up with a final score.

 The actual algorithm used — by GMAC — or any specifics about it have not been revealed, and how the “raw” score is translated into the “scaled” final score is still unclear.
 However, everybody wants to get a score that matches or exceeds the cutoff of the desired program or B-school.
-You can use the score chart provided below to understand what combination of Verbal and Quant scores is likely to lead to the score you need to obtain for your B-school application.
+You can use the GMAT score grid provided below to understand what combination of Verbal and Quant scores is likely to lead to the score you need to obtain for your B-school application.

 We hope the information in this article and the GMAT score chart will be useful to you on your GMAT journey.
 Remember that the GMAT score is valid for five years after you take the exam.
 Moreover, in addition to your scaled score, you will also receive a percentile rank that shows you how you performed with respect to the previous three years of test-takers.